WenzhouDing/hora/docs/LEAP_HAND_INTEGRATION.md

 # LEAP Hand Integration for Hora

-This document describes the integration of LEAP Hand into the Hora framework, allowing side-by-side visualization of Allegro Hand policy execution with LEAP Hand mirroring.
+This document describes the integration of LEAP Hand into the Hora framework, providing two modes:
+1. **AllegroHandHoraWithLeap**: Allegro hand is primary, LEAP mirrors its motion
+2. **LeapHandHora**: LEAP hand is primary, runs the trained Allegro policy directly on LEAP

 ## Overview

+### Mode 1: AllegroHandHoraWithLeap (Allegro Primary, LEAP Mirrors)

-The integration adds a new task `AllegroHandHoraWithLeap` that:
+The task `AllegroHandHoraWithLeap`:
 - Loads both Allegro and LEAP hands in the same IsaacGym environment
 - Each hand has its own object to manipulate
 - Runs the trained Allegro policy on the Allegro hand
 - Maps Allegro joint commands to LEAP hand with appropriate scaling
 - Each hand uses its own controller (Allegro: torque control, LEAP: position control)

+### Mode 2: LeapHandHora (LEAP Primary, Virtual Allegro for Visualization)

+The task `LeapHandHora`:
+- LEAP hand is the PRIMARY hand that actually manipulates the object
+- Virtual Allegro hand shows what the policy "sees" and "outputs"
+- Uses bidirectional joint mapping:
+  - LEAP joint state → Virtual Allegro space → Policy observation
+  - Policy outputs Allegro-style actions → Map to LEAP targets
+- Both hands use position control
+- Swappable joint mapping architecture for future experimentation

 ## Files Added/Modified